 Leslie W. Kennedy (PhD University of Toronto) is currently University Professor at Rutgers University.
-He teaches graduate-level courses at the School of Criminal Justice (SCJ) and is a core faculty member in the Division of Global Affairs at Rutgers.
+He teaches graduate-level courses at the School of Criminal Justice (SCJ) at Rutgers.
 He was the Dean of SCJ from 1998 to 2007.
 Dr. Kennedy’s current research in public security builds upon his previous work in event analysis, assessing the social contexts in which dangers in society are identified and deterred.
 He is the author or co-author of 20 books and over 70 research articles and chapters.
 He has published in major journals in criminology and criminal justice, including Criminology, Justice Quarterly, and Journal of Quantitative Criminology.

 In his most recent research, he extends his interest in risk assessment, focusing on crime mapping and the development (with Joel Caplan) of risk terrain modeling (RTM) for use by public safety agencies in preventing crime.
 RTM is currently used around the world to help identify high risk locations and respond through problem solving designed to address local issues.
 The RTM research has been published in major criminology journals, has received awards from ACJS, the Rutgers Newark Chancellor’s office, and the International